GMLC-TDC/HELICS/docs/user-guide/message_federates.md

 As previously discussed in the [federate introduction](./federate.md), message federates are used to create HELICS messages that model information transfers (versus physical values) moving between federates.
 Measurement and control signals are typical applications for these types of federates.

 Unlike HELICS values which are persistent (meaning they are continuously available throughout the co-simulation), HELICS messages are only readable once when collected from an endpoint.
 Once that collection is made the message only exists within the memory of the collecting message federate.
 If another message federate needs the information, a new message must be created and sent to the appropriate endpoint.
+Filters can be created to clone messages as well if that behavior is desired.

 ## Message Federate Endpoints ##